 - 1. Click to select a recording condition's checkbox-1.
 Continuous recording , Event recording - , and 3.
 Clear (no recording). - 2.
-Click and drag on the cells on the timetable.
-For example, to stop the recording during a period of time, select the Clear checkbox and move the cursor across the timetable minimum unit on the table is half an hour.
+Click and drag on the cells on the time table.
+For example, to stop the recording during a period of time, select the Clear checkbox and move the cursor across the time table.
+The minimum unit on the table is half an hour.